upciti/ops2deb/README.md

 Note that the `poetry run` is important to enable [poetry-dynamic-versioning](https://github.com/mtkennerly/poetry-dynamic-versioning) which is installed as a dev dependency.

-To build a single binary applicatin:
+To build a single binary application:

 Install required build dependencies: